 - The Service-language(s) per media (clause 7.3.2.9 of [7]) shall not be used.
 It is assumed that the service languages are described within an application manifest.

-Editor’s Note: The relaxation of the number of FLUTE Sessions as defined in clause 7.3.2.4 is for future study.
-An alternative/better way would be to allow multiple Object Distribution Sessions within one USD and use a baseUrl for binding.
+- The Alternative TMGI (clause 7.3.2.12 of [7]) shall not be used.

-Editor’s Note: The usage of Alternative TMGI is for future study.
-A very large network may use multiple PLMN IDs.
-As a result, the same service may be offered using different TMGIs within the according area.
+- The Start time and End time of the session (SDP t-line) shall indicate a superset of the active times specified in the MBS Schedule Description metadata unit, if present.
+If there is no schedule specified, both values should be set to zero indicating undefined times.

 Extensions:

-- When an MBS Session is of MBS Service Type Broadcast or when the Multicast MBS Session Type uses a TMGI as MBS Session ID, the MBS service type of MBS Session declaration attribute as defined in clause 6.2.3.2 of [7] shall be present in the Session Description.
+- When an MBS Session is of MBS Service Type Broadcast or when the Multicast MBS Session Type uses a TMGI as MBS Session ID, the MBS service type of MBS Session declaration attribute as defined in clause 6.2.2.2 shall be present in the Session Description.